Advanced care for high-risk pregnancies in Northern Virginia

 Whether you need preconception counseling to discuss your risk factors or have a known medical condition that requires careful monitoring during pregnancy, our perinatologists will provide comprehensive, compassionate care for you and your baby.

-Award-winning patient care: Reston Hospital Center's birth center in Northern Virginia is recognized for our high-quality care.
-For three consecutive years we have received Excellence Awards in Obstetrics and Gynecology and Labor and Delivery from Healthgrades™.
+Reston Hospital Center's birthing center is nationally recognized for our high-quality care.
+For four consecutive years, we have received Excellence Awards in Obstetrics and Gynecology and Labor and Delivery from Healthgrades™.

-This means we are among the top 10 percent of maternity hospitals evaluated for exceptional care and clinical outcomes during childbirth.
+This recognition means we are among the top 5 percent of maternity hospitals evaluated for exceptional care and clinical outcomes during childbirth.

 Families choose Reston Hospital for our high-risk pregnancy care because of our: